 As educators, we know that the teacher-student relationship can profoundly shape lives; indeed, many of us choose education for that reason.
 I view teaching as a privileged calling.
 Teacher-educators serve a pivotal role in shaping our society through their work with pre-service teachers, who themselves will one day touch the lives of countless more individuals.
 In thinking about my goals for teaching, I draw upon findings from cognitive science, problem-based learning, authentic intellectual work, conversations with many wonderful colleagues including Drs.
 John Saye, Jada Kohlmeier, Cory Callahan, and Lamont Maddox, and my own experience as an educator.

 Learning occurs best when it is situated within meaningful, real-world problems that are worth the learner’s time and effort.
 Learners must believe that the knowledge and skills taught are helpful for their future lives and that they will be empowered to decide and act.
 Whenever there is an authentic purpose for learning, students are more likely to engage and put forth the cognitive and emotional effort required for meaningful learning.
 Modern life demands this level of inquiry and reflection.
-Teachers must, therefore, move beyond instruction that only demands rote memorization of discreet facts to the examination of fundamental, ill-structured social questions.
+Teachers must, therefore, move beyond instruction that only demands rote memorization of discrete facts to the examination of fundamental, ill-structured social questions.

 Experts and novices think and solve problems differently because there are differences in their ability to connect new information to existing schema within their minds.
 Experts more easily grasp the big ideas and central concepts within their discipline.
 Helping novice learners to develop more complex schema is one of my goals as a teacher because such expanded schemas permit learners to think more deeply and to approach problems more holistically and efficiently.
 By organizing instruction around problems, big ideas, and questions, I seek to provide the mental structures needed to facilitate learning.
 I work to engage students’ initial understandings or misconceptions by modeling strategies and skills that not only confront the more traditional vision for schooling but that also can be used to develop the skills and dispositions needed to address authentic problems.